 Findings relating to the non-compliance with food law identified during this part of the audit were communicated verbally to the food business operator or their representative at a closing meeting at the conclusion of the audit in each establishment.
-Close-out of these findings was monitored by the chief veterinary officer and his staff during subsequent official control inspections/audits.
+Close-out of these findings was monitored by the county veterinary officer during subsequent official control inspections/audits.